At 86 He’s Still “The Keeper Of Kintla”

 “People question my ability because of age,” said Lye, “So I try and show them I’m still capable.”

-That, of course, translates into some very good news for the National Park Service, who now say Lyle’s the “Keeper at Kintla.”
+That, of course, translates into some very good news for the National Park Service, which now say Lyle is the “Keeper at Kintla.”

 Lyle earned the job through area familiarization as much as anything.
 For seven years Lyle and his wife Marge worked as VIPs throughout Glacier, the last three at Kintla.
 In those years they worked out of their motor home, and then came the day in 1993 when his supervisors said they’d finally gotten funds again for a ranger position at Kintla and that he would have to go.
 “Well, I told them that I wanted to apply, and they wished me good luck.”